Porlock Stone Circle: Investigation

 The circle was rediscovered in the early 20th century by E. T. MacDermot, a man who lived in the Lillycombe estate near Porlock.
 He knew of several stones on Porlock Common but only noticed the wider circle after the heather was burnt away.
 MacDermot was aware that the archaeologist Harold St George Gray had investigated Exmoor's Withypool Stone Circle in 1905, and informed him of the discovery.
 In September and October 1928, Gray surveyed the Porlock circle with the permission of the landowner.
 He also briefly excavated a small area in the centre of the circle, where a dozen slabs of stone were revealed but no charcoal.

 In August 2009 a resistivity survey of the site was carried out by Gillings and fellow archaeologist Jeremy Taylor, both of the University of Leicester.
 They did so at the behest of the Exmoor National Park Authority, which commissioned the research as part of their Monument Management Scheme.
 This survey indicated that there had been sub-rectangular structures situated around the circle at some point in the past, although Gillings and Taylor acknowledged that excavation would be required to determine at what period these existed.
 Gillings oversaw this excavation in 2013.
 His team opened a trench measuring 6 by 4 m around the circle's northern arc.
 No artefacts from the period of original construction were revealed, nor were any sealed, undisturbed deposits suitable for environmental sampling and dating.
 A second trench was opened to examine stones located to the east of the circle, which Gillings's team believed had been part of the stone row.

 Heritage management

-The site has been designated as scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.
+The site has been designated as a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.
 Surveys have shown a marked deterioration in its condition – in 1950 Gray could identify 21 stones as part of the circle, but by 2009 the survey on behalf of Exmoor National Park Authority found only 10.
 Stones have also been added to the circle in recent years, and heritage managers face the question as to whether they should be removed or accepted as part of the circle's on-going biography.